 I don’t want to do improv.
 I just want to be a bit more confident.
 Do you do that?

 Yes we do!
 All of our students go through our beginners classes which do this and more, without any work on “improv”.
 If students wish to do improv after that, then they continue on to our multi–level improv programme and already have the foundations in place to accelerate that training.

 Do I have to get on stage in your classes or for graduation shows?

-No. We don’t run graduation shows, and no student will pass or fail based on whether they’ve been on stage.
+No. Unlike other schools, we don’t run graduation shows, and no student will pass or fail based on whether they’ve been on stage.
 We do however run shows for students at intermediate levels and above, as the on–stage experience contributes to learning our curriculum.
 All of our shows are opt–in, so you have to want to be on–stage in order to be in them.
-You can certainly do all of our classes successfully, having never once stepped on–stage.
+You can certainly do all of our classes successfully and learn real world skills and techniques, having never once stepped on–stage.

 If I begin training with you, can I also go elsewhere?

 Certainly, and we can’t really stop you doing that if you wish.
 However we strongly recommend only training at one improv school at a time, as contradictory learning can occur.
 Basically you’re internalising method memory at one school, and then replacing it with another method memory a few days later.
 It’s a really bad way to learn improv.
 Even if you don’t train with us, choose one school and run their programme, then once you’ve completed that, choose another.
 Our book Inside Improvisation covers this in more detail.